knightsUCF/EP_Data/data_preprocessing.md

 # II.
 Filtering

-We want to clean the reads, and filter the low-quality ones, and then map them (align to the reference human genome) before we use MACS2 to extract the peaks.

 There are different ways to filter low-quality reads, such as by FPKM, which is what Prestige uses.
 In our methods covered previously we also used TPM, and RPKM.

 Further, a recently published paper proposed an additional improvement over FPKM: